KamalVerma297/Weather-App/README.md

 - **Immutable Data Structures:** Utilize freezed to create immutable data structures, promoting cleaner code and reducing the likelihood of bugs.

-- **Dynamic Navigation:** Navigate through the app seamlessly with auto_route, a powerful package that simplifies routing in Flutter and ensures a smooth user experience.

 - **Responsive Design:** Experience a responsive design that adapts to various screen sizes, providing an optimal viewing experience on both mobile devices and tablets.

 ![Mobile Screenshot](assets/screenshots/mobile_screenshot.png)